Glandore, South Australia: Description and facilities

 Glandore lies south-west of Adelaide, halfway between the beachside suburb of Glenelg and the central business district.
 It is bordered by Anzac Highway (north), Cross Road (south), South Road (east), and Beckman Street and Winifred Avenue (west).
 Suburbs surrounding Glandore include Edwardstown, Black Forest, Everard Park, Kurralta Park and Plympton.
 The Glenelg tram line runs through the middle of the suburb with stations at South Road, Burke Street and Beckman Street.
 North of the tramline, Glandore is in the City of West Torrens local government area, and south of the tramline, it forms part of the City of Marion.

 A number of parks are located within the suburb boundaries, including Glandore Oval, Jubilee Park and the shared grounds of the Glandore Community Centre, Coast FM radio station, and Community Centres SA.

+Tram stop

+Glandore is also the location of a stop on the Glenelg tram line.